-Group: Research Outputs Trend in 2021: Consensus Decision Added to List: 2019 Trend towards reduced risk Previously: Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within three years, detailed services within this group prevent or reduce losses in this assessment within one year. would impact on people and group, possibly requiring the sectors around the world. development of new preservation tools or techniques.
+Group: Research Outputs Trend in 2021: Consensus Decision \downarrow Towards reduced risk Added to List: 2019 Trend in 2022: Previously: Endangered \downarrow Material Improvement Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within three years, detailed services within this group prevent or reduce losses in this assessment within one year. would impact on people and group, possibly requiring the sectors around the world. development of new preservation tools or techniques.